tqwu/http-server/README.md

 This server creates, listens, and accepts connections from clients that arrive on the specified port.
 The server will then process the bytes sent by the clients using the HTTP protocol.

 ## Build/Clean
-Build/clean this program using the Makefile included in the asgn2 folder and these following instructions:
+Build/clean this program with the following commands:

     $ make
     $ make all